maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-02-TEAM-MANAGEMENT.md

 **Key Concepts to Understand:**
 - What does CRUD stand for?

+CRUD represents the four operations that can be performed on data.
+Create = create new data
+Read = read (retrieve) data
+Update = modify data
+Delete = delete data

 - How do you update Apollo cache after mutations?

 - What is `refetchQueries` and when to use it?

+RefetchQuery is a parameter of the useMutation hook that allows you to refetch a query after the mutation.
+In the refetch, you can specify the query to be performed.

+You must use it if you want to refresh all the data (because we specify the query directly).

 ### 3. Role-Based Access Control (RBAC) (40-50 min)
 **Why:** Security is critical.
 You must understand authorization patterns.